-This section is devoted to proving the following theorem.

-Theorem 6.
-If a protocol can only make $1 + \epsilon$ approximate queries, and c-fairness is required, then the complexity of any randomized protocol for cake cutting is $\Omega(n \log \frac{n}{\epsilon} / \log \frac{1}{\epsilon})$.

-Our proof uses Yao's technique, which states that it is sufficient to exhibit an input distribution on which the average-case time of every deterministic protocol is $\Omega(n\log\frac{n}{c}/\log\frac{1}{\epsilon})$.
+This section is devoted to proving an $\Omega(n \log \frac{n}{c})$ lower bound for randomized cake cutting algorithms that only receive approximate answers to their queries.
+We first use Yao's technique to give a $\Omega(\log \frac{n}{c})$ lower bound for the thin-rich game.
+Yao's technique states that it is sufficient to exhibit an input distribution on which the average-case complexity of every deterministic protocol is at least the lower bound that one wants to prove.
 Our input distribution, chooses independently for each player a random value tree from which to derive his value distribution.
 This is done by choosing independently for each node in the tree, one of its outgoing edges to be heavy.
-We again reduce cake cutting to the thin-rich game.
+We again then reduce cake cutting to the thin-rich game.